Darmatage/DES315_22SP_P1/prototyping1/Assets/Prefabs/StudentPrefabs/JulianBlackstone/JulianBlackstone_ColorWave_README.txt

 specifically.
 This is important.
 The current tag colors are Red, Blue, and Green.
 They will output their respective wave on player collision.

+If you want to hide your object on color wave hit instead of reveal it, then hit the respective check marks in the details section of the colorsystem script that is attached to the object!

 -- Side Note --
 If you really want to use the currnet system for making any object